 However, while conclusions vary, the general opinion is that expecting women should stay clear of drinking in their initial trimester.

-Early last year, even the Royal College of Obstetricians and Gynecologists pulled out its support for infrequent alcohol consumption for newly pregnant females.
-Obviously, avoid alcohol in the earliest trimester may be troublesome, it can often be weeks before many women realize they are pregnant.
+Early last year, even the Royal College of Obstetricians and Gynecologists pulled out its support for infrequent alcohol consumption for the newly pregnant.
+Obviously, avoiding alcohol in trimester 1 may be troublesome.
+It can often be weeks before many women realize they are pregnant.

 Missing the point

-The whole debate around whether drinking wine during pregnancy is ok or not maybe missing the point.
+The whole debate around drinking wine during pregnancy is ok or not maybe missing the point.

 Craig Beck, the creator of the Stop Drinking Expert website says “The implication behind the question is there is some sort of benefit to drinking.
 There isn’t, this is just attractively packaged poison’.